waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ### Area Creation:

-The "area" object is not an OpenStreetMaps object - like nodes, ways or relations.
+The "area" object is not an OpenStreetMaps object - like nodes, ways and relations.
 The object is an Overpass type, it is generated by Overpass from OSM data and added to Overpass database by the "osm3s_query" program using "--rules" switch that reads settings from an XML formated file.
 The file is "areas.osm3s" which is included in